Wisdom Teeth Removal in Ottawa

 What Are Wisdom Teeth and Why Do They Cause Problems?

 The problem is simple: modern human jaws are often too small to accommodate these extra teeth.
-Our ancestors thousands of years ago had larger jaws and needed those extra molars to grind tough, raw foods.
-Today, our jaws have evolved to be smaller, but we still develop wisdom teeth.
-When there isn't enough room for them to emerge properly, they become "impacted"—trapped beneath the gums or only partially visible.
+When there isn't enough room for them to emerge properly, they become "impacted" — trapped beneath the gums or only partially visible.

 Impacted wisdom teeth create all sorts of problems.
 They can push against neighboring teeth causing crowding and pain.
 The partial opening where they're trying to emerge becomes a trap for food particles and bacteria, leading to painful infections called pericoronitis.
 Fluid-filled cysts can develop around impacted teeth, potentially damaging your jawbone.
 Even wisdom teeth that fully emerge can be so far back that you can't clean them properly, making them highly vulnerable to decay.